 There’s no moral fiber to be found in the attention economy.
 All these progressively forceful tactics exist just so people spend more time on platforms.
 It’s not about our intentions or why we’re on these sites; it’s about tapping into our impulses and trying to dominate them.
 And as such, companies who compete in the attention economy often do so with little regard for the effect it has on our wellbeing.

-Passive consumption over intentional reward.
 From inboxes to newsfeeds, the apps we use on a daily basis are formed around a space that is eternally updating with new information.
-It’s this fear of missing out – of leaving someone’s message in the ether, or falling behind on a trending topic – that makes our us routinely “check-in” throughout the day.
+It’s this fear of missing out—of leaving someone’s message in the ether, or falling behind on a trending topic —that makes our us routinely “check-in” throughout the day.
 And it’s lead to a state of passive interaction with our tools; we turn to them to consume, rather than to create or solve a set problem.
-To be truly productive, we need to be intentional about how we use our tech – but too often it becomes our crutch.
+To be truly productive, we need to be intentional about how we use our tech—but too often it becomes our crutch.

-An “unhealthy” relationship with devices.
 Most of us don’t feel good about how much time we spend on our phones.
 It makes us feel bad about ourselves, and we have a growing feeling that it's not "healthy".
 So what do we do?
-We pick up our phones again, either to distract ourselves from this sense of unease, or to lift our spirits – by posting a picture and getting likes.
+We pick up our phones again, either to distract ourselves from this sense of unease, or to lift our spirits—by posting a picture and getting likes.

 But it’s not all doom and gloom!
 While it can take extreme effort, there are steps we can take to regain control of our focus and create space for a more meaningful day.

-Once you’ve become mindful of where your attention is going, you can start taking measures to liberate yourself from distracting technology.
-Quit apps that aren’t adding any value to your life (or at least trial quitting them!), get an ad blocker, and change your notification settings so you are in control of when you want to receive them.
+Once you’ve become mindful of where your attention is going, you can start taking measures to liberate yourself from distracting technology—a practise dubbed "digital minimalism".
+Quit apps that aren’t adding any value to your life (or at least trial quitting them!), get an ad blocker, manage notification settings so you are in control of when you want to receive them, and consider using anti-distraction apps.
 Many people set “availability hours” for email and Slack, so people know when they can contact them and when to expect a response.
-It’s all about creating the conditions for focused, uninterrupted work – keeping low-value tasks and disruptive requests in a small container.
+It’s all about creating the conditions for focused, uninterrupted work—keeping low-value tasks and disruptive requests contained.

 Of course, it’s not the victim’s responsibility to protect against this.
 The platforms competing in the attention economy need to be held accountable for the impact they’re having on our wellbeing.
 Many are beginning to acknowledge the consequences of their actions (think of Apple’s “Screen Time”, which shows users how long they’ve been interacting with their product).
 But it’s unlikely that these powerhouses will want to admit to it.
 As consumers, we can press them to do better by us with direct feedback, or vote with our feet and switch to alternative products that support us better.
 Ultimately, when designing products, these companies need to start making an important human decision: whether to contain or enable their users.